Rahul-Devloper/MedTrust/server/README.md

 ## Middlewares

 - BodyParser: Populates the values in the `req.body` object
 - Compression: The data exchanged between the server and client is compressed, to save network bandwidth and decrease latency
+- Express-session: In memory sessions handled with Express, passport requires this
 - CookieParser: It looks at the cookie header, we can access it by `req.cookie.key`
 - Morgan: HTTP request logger middleware for node.js
 - Passport: Authentication middleware for Node.js